wagtail/wagtail/docs/advanced_topics/embeds.rst

 in the finder configuration.

 For example, this configuration will only allow content to be nested from Vimeo and Youtube.
-It also adds a custom provider in as well:
+It also adds a custom provider:

 .. code-block:: python